harisaurus/react-native-workshop/React Native Workshop.md

       }
     });

-Back in the `ScheduleDetails` screen, add the necessary structure and content.
+Back in the `Details` screen, add the necessary structure and content.
 Add the various `Text` components needed for the title, date & time, description, speaker name, job title, and an `Image` for the speaker's headshot.
 You should have something that looks similar to this.

     import React from "react";
     import { View, Text, Image } from "react-native";